gambarini/ChallengeWillianHill/README.md

 * 1 - Build the solution
 * 2 - find and execute the ChallangeWillianHill.exe inside the bin directory of the project.
 * 3 - Access with you browser the address http://localhost:9000/Web/

+## REST API
+* /Customer GET - All Customers with win rates and average bet
+* /Bet/Unsettle GET - All Unsettle bets